-Connie Chung’s Interviews Range from Soft to Combative to Sneaky
+Connie Chung’s Interviews Ranged From Soft To Combative

 For the most part, Connie Chung earned her reputation as a fair reporter, respected anchor, and controversial interviewer during her years as a broadcast journalist for ABC, CBS, NBC, MSNBC, and CNN.
 She was the second woman to co-anchor a network news show.
 Although she was often accused of being too soft during interviews, she drew criticism and reprimanding for some of her interviews that became combative and sneaky.